|Capacity||7,424 (for gymnastics)|

 - Orange (Free Parking)

 Reserved Parking is available in the Auburn Arena Parking Lot (Blue) on a first-come, first-served basis beginning at 5 p.m.
 CT for the following:

 - Ticket holders with a valid ticket to that night's meet

 - Tigers Unlimited members with a valid membership card

 - Individuals possessing a meet credential

 Accessible parking is available in the Auburn Arena parking lot (limited spaces available) in addition to parking lots SW of the intersection of Magnolia and Donahue.
 To access, you will need a state tag or hang tag and a photo ID of the owner of the registered tag.
 The owner must be present to obtain access to accessible parking.

-The buses will pick up at 5 p.m. and will run continuously until 10 p.m., reversing route at 8 p.m.
+The buses will begin running two hours prior to meet time and will run continuously until 10 p.m., reversing route at 8 p.m.

-The buses will pick up inside the parking lot of the Athletics Complex.
+The buses will pick up inside the parking lot of the Athletics Complex and the McWhorter Center.
 The buses will then drive down Donahue, take a right on Heisman and pick up on the east side of the parking deck (existing Tiger Transit stop, before the bus depot).
 The buses will continue down Heisman and enter the Arena Parking Lot.
 Fans will be dropped off at the Tiger Transit stop in front of the Arena Suites.